svv28/mon_IXO/readme.md

 Setup database (change the passwords given in the example on more secure ones):
 ```
 influx
-> create database evmosmetricsdb
+> create database ixometricsdb
 > create user metrics with password 'password'
-> grant WRITE on evmosmetricsdb to metrics
+> grant WRITE on ixometricsdb to metrics
 > create user grafana with password 'other_password'
-> grant READ on evmosmetricsdb to grafana
+> grant READ on ixometricsdb to grafana
 ```

 Keep database user and password in order to use it later for agent configuration.
 Write it.